 Because RF has a reasonably wide range, we would not be able to give each pedestal its own transmitter, as this would cause a lot of interference.
 We propose that there should be a track hub responsible for all of the track’s transmissions, it would continually send out a packet containing “A#B#C#” so that each hovercraft can read from this packet the information relative to their track.
 An image is shown of this set up, below.

-Concerns: We are concerned that this provides a very cheap and non-challenging way to figure out which bin the pay load should be put in.
-The library must be provided to the students in order to make this a viable option and there is little creativity available in the purchase, design, and implementation of the receiver.
-We are concerned that this is not in the educational and creative spirit of the class.
+Concerns: We are concerned that since this is a very cheap and easy solution to utilizing RF communications, it would not provide the necessary challenge and struggle that students should experience in an engineering design course.
+Since the equipment is available at little cost and since the libraries for the hardware must be provided to the students, we feel incorporating RF communication in this semester’s challenge is not in the educational and creative spirit of the class.